How can I arrange a visit to the campus?

 Is there housing available at Penn State Lehigh Valley?

 While Penn State Lehigh Valley does not offer on-campus housing, there are plenty of off-campus options available in Allentown, Bethlehem, and surrounding areas.
 Our partner, Places4Students, can help you search for off-campus housing and roommates, or post student sublets.
-We even provide shuttle services to numerous locations in the Lehigh Valley.

 Can I start and finish a Penn State degree at Penn State Lehigh Valley?